secretchaingirl/secret-contracts-guide/README.md

 The command below tells Docker to follow the instructions in the Dockerfile_devnet to build the image.

 ```
+# Checkout and build with the compute module enabled, so we can deploy contracts.
+git checkout v0.1.0

 docker build -f Dockerfile_devnet -t enigmadev .
 ```